kolkhis/tech-notes/linux/redhat/rhcsa-tasks.md

     ```bash
     exit
     ```
+    Exit again to exit the emergency shell and continue the normal boot process.
+    ```bash
+    exit
+    ```

 11. Finally, reboot the system.
     ```bash
     reboot
+    # or
+    shutdown -r now
+    # or
+    systemctl reboot
     ```

 When all that is done, try logging in with the password that we set.

+### Note on Other Distros

+Typically other RHEL-based distros have a somewhat similar boot process (namely Rocky Linux, Alma Linux, etc.).

+Other distributions have a similar process but the exact steps differ.

+On Ubuntu/Debian:

+- You would need to edit the `linux` line in GRUB to add `init=/bin/bash` instead of `rd.break`.
+- Then, you would need to remount the root filesystem with `mount -o remount,rw /` instead of `mount -o remount,rw /sysroot/`.
+- Finally, you would not need to create the `.autorelabel` file, as Ubuntu /Debian does not use SELinux.
+- The rest of the steps are the same.

 ## Enable Persistent Storage for Journald